hrvojesimic/hsdigital/story/covid-cfr/covid-cfr.md

   <div class="cfrHistograms" style="max-width: 360px; margin: auto;">
     Belarus, United Kingdom, Norway, Switzerland, Ukraine, Serbia, Albania, Bosnia and Herzegovina, Iceland, Montenegro, Macedonia
   </div>
-  <figcaption>Histograms of different calculated CFR values for offsets 0 to 35 days, for cases reported in September 2020.</figcaption>
+  <figcaption>Density plots of different calculated CFR values for offsets 0 to 35 days, for cases reported in September 2020.</figcaption>
 </figure>

 The only ones with the hump under 1% are the western countries.
 Of those, United Kingdom has the most dispersed values.